KyleMayes/vuex-typescript-example/README.md

 An example of strongly typed usage of Vuex with TypeScript.

+This project was generated with the Vue CLI using the TypeScript option.<br/>
+The code described below has been added to showcase how one can use Vuex from TypeScript.

 ### Typings

 A set of typescript types is defined which can be used to define the type of